 The Trail Running Association organised the event until 2022.

-Anthony Taylor was the lead organiser until 2012, then Tim Mitchell to present day.
+Anthony Taylor was the lead organiser until 2012, then Tim Mitchell to 2022.

-The event begins at the start of the Ridgeway proper at Ivinghoe Beacon on the Ashridge Estate and ends at Avebury Stone Circle (Avebury High Street).
+The event begins at the start of the Ridgeway proper at Ivinghoe Beacon on the Ashridge Estate and ends at Avebury Stone Circle (Avebury Sports Club).
 The course is just over 86miles, 138km.

 The full name of the event is: The Ridgeway Challenge 86 Miles

 This is abbrieviated to: R86, or, The R86.

 The event incorporates the British Trail Running Championships Ultra Distance.

 Collectively: The Ridgeway Challenge 86 Miles incorporating the British Trail Running Championships Ultra Distance.

 The R86 is the official trail running championships as recognised by British Athletics.

 There are two start times to allow for mixed abilities.
 10:00 runners are not competing in the British Trail Running Championships Ultra Distance, they are competing to finish only.
 12:00 runners have two hours less than 10:00 runners.
 12:00 runners are competing in the British Trail Running Championships Ultra Distance.

 The R86 is the only event that covers the entire length of the Ridgeway apart from the section from Fyfieled Down to The Sanctuary, about one and half miles.
 The R86 is the one of two trail event organised by the TRA with the other being the Thames Ring 250.
 It is the only Ridgeway event that requires entrants to qualify by running at least a ultra distance event prior to application.

 The current course records: